-Section VI - SC 4,5,6,7,8: Specifies CAM requirements.
+Section VI - SC 4,5,6,7,8: Specifies CAM plan requirements.
 FCA Tech Center appears to be in compliance with the CAM rule requirements.
-CAM plan includes provisions for maintaining necessary parts for routine repair of the monitoring system.
+The CAM plan includes provisions for maintaining necessary parts for routine repair of the monitoring system.
 Records of monitoring data for the thermal oxidizers are maintained.
-FCA submitted CAM semi-annual reports in a timely manner.
+FCA submitted a CAM semi-annual report and a CAM Excursions/Exceedance report by March 15, 2021.

-Section IX - SC 1,2,3,4: Specifies CAM requirements.
-Facility appears to be in compliance with the CAM rule requirements (other than the issue noted above).
+Section IX - SC 1,2,3,4: Specifies additional CAM requirements.
+Facility appears to be in compliance with the CAM rule requirements.
 No deviations were reported.
+There were no reported instances of monitor downtime for the period reviewed.
 Facility is not currently required to submit/maintain a Quality Improvement Plan (QIP).